-The Collective Bargaining Agreement (CBA) is a document agreed to by RUPA with the Rugby Bodies (the ARU and the State Unions), which governs the terms and conditions of the employment of professional Rugby players in Australia.
+The Collective Bargaining Agreement (CBA) is a document agreed to by RUPA with the Rugby Bodies (Rugby Australia and the State Unions), which governs the terms and conditions of the employment of professional Rugby players in Australia.

 - Training and playing conditions and obligations